Arghya-Agrawal/OSDC-Hackathon/readme.md

 ## How to submit a bug

-While using the converter,if u run into any kind of issue,you can submit a request to support@timeinsenscon.mail.com or,if you already have the solution to fix the bug then attach it with the support mail.
+While using the converter,if you run into any kind of issue,you can submit a request to support@timeinsenscon.mail.com or,if you already have the solution to fix the bug then attach it with the support mail.

 ## Acknowledgements